 The actuarial calculations were directed under the supervision of Jeffrey S. Williams.
-I am a member of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
+I am a member of the American Academy of Actuaries and I meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
 To the best of my knowledge, the information supplied in this actuarial valuation is complete and accurate.
 The assumptions used in this actuarial valuation were selected by the Board based upon my analysis and recommendations.
 In my opinion, the assumptions are reasonable and take into account the experience of the Plan and reasonable expectations.
-Since the members in this Supplemental Plan are a subset of the Dallas Police and Fire Pension System Combined Pension Plan, and since the assets are invested together, the same assumptions are used for both.
-Changes impacting the larger plan will impact this one as well.
 In addition, in my opinion, the combined effect of these assumptions is expected to have no significant bias.

-Board of Trustees December 21, 2023 Page 3
+Board of Trustees October 17, 2024